Skip to main content

 Safe Templating Rules

-- Test in Console before deploying.
-Console shows rendered template output so you catch bad references before they hit production.
+Test in Console first.
+The Console shows rendered template output, so you catch bad references before they reach production.

 Next Steps